 Sweet, succulent blackberries are summer delicacies in the northern temperate regions.
 As in raspberries, they too grow on shrubs known as "brambles."
 The plant is native to sub-arctic Europe and nowadays grown at commercial scale in North America, particularly in the USA, to as far as Siberia.

-Binomially, brambles are a small perennial shrubs belonging to the vast Rosaceae family of bush berries, in the genus: Rubus.
+Binomially, brambles are small perennial shrubs belonging to the huge Rosaceae family of bush berries, in the Genus: Rubus.
 Botanical name: Rubus fruticosus.

 Photo courtesy: Andrew Michaels

 Depending upon cultivar type blackberry bush can be classified into erect, semi-erect, and trailing types.
 Erect type bush generally features cane thorns, and spreads by root suckers (which send cane shoots) along the hedgerows.
 Whereas, trailing shrubs require trellis to support growth, and spread through fresh shoots known as canes or primocanes.
 During the second year, these primocanes become floricanes.
 White or pink flowers appear in the floricanes.

 Technically, blackberry is an aggregate fruit consisting of small drupelets arranged in circular fashion.
 Each drupelet composes of juicy pulp with single tiny seed.
 Each berry measures about 3-4 cm in length containing about 80-100 drupelets.

 Loganberries and phenomenon-berries are hybrids between blackberry and red raspberry.
 Several other bramble berries such as boysenberry, ness berry, youngberry, marionberry, etc., are hybrids of dewberry, blackberry, and wild raspberry cultivars.

 As in other kinds of bush berries, blackberries too packed with many plant nutrients such as vitamins, minerals, antioxidants, and dietary fibers that are essential for optimum health.